kubevela/kubevela/docs/en/cue/workload-type.md

-# Define Workload Types with CUE
+# Templating Workload Types with CUE

 In the [CUE basic section](./basic.md), we have explained how CUE works as template module in KubeVela.